vfarcic/devops24/manuscript/03-manual-cd.md

 ok      _/go/go-demo-3  0.107s
 ```

+W> ## A note to GKE users
+W>
+W> If your tests failed, the cause is probably due to a long time GKE needs to create a load balancer.
+Please wait for a few minutes and repeat the tests.

-Production tests were successfull and we can conclude that the deployment was successful as well.
+Production tests were successful and we can conclude that the deployment was successful as well.

 All that's left is to exit the container before we clean up.